Subaru Outback Insurance Rates

 Comparing rates will help you layout a Subaru Outback comparison chart of prices.
 Enter your ZIP code in our free tool above to get started.

-U.S. average insurance rates for a Subaru Outback are $1,354 a year with full coverage.
-Comprehensive insurance costs around $320, collision insurance costs $478, and liability costs $398.
-Liability-only insurance costs as little as $460 a year, and high-risk driver insurance costs $2,898 or more.
-Teen drivers pay the highest rates at up to $4,982 a year.
+The average insurance rates for a Subaru Outback are $1,354 a year including full coverage.
+Comprehensive insurance costs an estimated $320, collision insurance costs $478, and liability insurance is estimated at $398.
+Buying just liability costs approximately $460 a year, and insurance for high-risk drivers costs $2,898 or more.
+Teens cost the most to insure at up to $4,982 a year.

 Average premium for full coverage: $1,354